Universal Church, Universalism

-Solarist Universalism, the largest of the the Universalist factions, developed during the Empires era.
+Solarist Universalism, the largest of the the Universalist factions, developed during the Age of Consolidation.
 Membership currently is estimated to number some ten trillion.
 It is based on the contemplation of the inner light of wisdom, sometimes conceived of or represented as an actual light (the so-called Votive Flame).
 There are a large number of sub-schools and a number of break away factions, but all emphasise the divinity of the God Emperor.

 Active Universalism dates back to the Great Schism of the early ComEmp period.
 With some 40 billion members (with perhaps 12% actively practising), it is much like the Orthodox school except that it seeks political power with the active intent of preventing humanitarian disasters, like the Version War.
 It also has a large military presence, to protect Universalism from more attacks.
 It is also based on Luna, in a temple at the exact antipode of the Orthodox Universalist Temple.
 Active Universalism is not supported by Gabriel, but it does have a good number of AI members who give help.
 Furthermore, to rise in the Activist Church one must have implants and psychological treatments to make oneself loyal to Active Universalism and an ethical pastor.
 This factor has mitigated against its spread, and it is now in decline following a peak membership of 130 billion during the Age of Fragmentation.

 Secretive Universalism originated during the early Fragmentation period.
 It has an unknown number of members but it is estimated at twenty billion by most demographers.
 Secretive Universalists believe (perhaps with justification) that the other religions are out to get them and the only protection is to keep your Universalism secret.
 They have secret Enclaves, Hermits and Temples, and Questionings are covered up by arranging for the fictitious death of the Questioner.